Luca-Skyline/Luca-Skyline/README.md

 Senior (class of 2025) at Skyline High School in SLC, UT

-- 🔭 I’m currently working here and there on software dev, designing apps, and experimenting a tiny bit with machine learning.
-I also have an internship with the engineering college and the Energy and Geoscience Institute at the U of U.
+- 🔭 I’m currently working here and there on software dev, physics, and college apps.
+Just got done an internship with the engineering college and the Energy and Geoscience Institute at the U of U.
-- 🌱 I’m currently learning about machine learning/deep learning/neural networks and computer vision. 👀
+- 🌱 I’m currently learning about machine learning/deep learning/neural networks and computer vision.
 - 💬 Ask me about my favorite jazz music or science fiction novels.
 - 📫 How to reach me: [email](mailto:9608429@graniteschools.org)
 - 😄 Pronouns: he/him